 Halos, Sundogs, and Light Pillars

-Sundogs, light pillars, and other kinds of halos seen in the sky are atmospheric phenomena that occur when light – usually from a natural source, but also sometimes from artificial sources – is reflected and/or refracted by ice crystals in the Earth’s atmosphere.
+Sundogs, light pillars, and other kinds of halos seen in the sky are atmospheric phenomena that occur when light, usually from a natural source, but also sometimes from artificial sources, is reflected or refracted by ice crystals in the atmosphere.

 The size, shape, and distance from the Earth’s surface of the ice crystals determine what kind of optical phenomenon people on Earth will observe.
 It also depends on whether the light is reflected or refracted by the ice crystals.